yamin-shihab/study-notes/grade-7/english.md

 + When reading, you should ask questions to yourself about the text.
 (Does the text make sense?
 What's happening?
 Am I confused?
 What does this word mean?
 Should I speed up or slow down?
 Do I need to reread this?
 I know I understand this because...)
 + Skimming means your eyes are quickly looking over the page in motions to see how many paragraphs there are, looking for bold/underlined/italicized words, and visuals/headers.
 This lets you preview and get acquainted with the text.
 + Scanning means your eyes are searching for particular information on the page and are moving until they find something you're looking for.
-+ You should sometimes ask yourself what the text is mainly about.
-+ You should pay attention to the important parts and details of paragraphs and sentences.
-+ You should pay attention to facts and details as evidence to support the main idea and any questions you have.
++ You should sometimes ask yourself what the text is mainly about, pay attention to the important parts and details of the paragraphs and sentences, and the facts and details as evidence to support the main idea and any questions you have.
 + It's also a good idea to look at the order and sequence of parts of text.
 + Annotating is marking specific parts of the text for later reference.
     + While reading the text, you can circle unfamiliar words, note any clues the author gives, underline or highlight major events and the main conflict, write any connections you have, and identify what you feel about some text.